jax-ml/jax-ai-stack/docs/data_loaders_on_cpu_with_jax.md

 - [**Grain**](https://github.com/google/grain)
 - [**Hugging Face**](https://huggingface.co/docs/datasets/en/use_with_jax#data-loading)

-You'll see how to use each of these libraries to efficiently load data for a simple image classification task using the MNIST dataset.
+In this tutorial, you'll learn how to efficiently load data using these libraries for a simple image classification task based on the MNIST dataset.

+Compared to GPU or multi-device setups, CPU-based data loading is straightforward as it avoids challenges like GPU memory management and data synchronization across devices.
+This makes it ideal for smaller-scale tasks or scenarios where data resides exclusively on the CPU.

+If you're looking for GPU-specific data loading advice, see [Data Loaders on GPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_gpu_with_jax.html).

+If you're looking for a multi-device data loading strategy, see [Data Loaders on Multi-Device Setups](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_for_multi_device_setups_with_jax.html).

 +++ {"id": "pEsb135zE-Jo"}